pnsaeta/p064/docs/DE-DE3.md

 ~~~~

 Looking at the output of `solve_ivp`, we see that the array returned as `y` is
-now two-dimensional, since our coordinate “vector” consists of X = [x, v].
-Let&rsquo;s
-make a plot of the solution.
+now two-dimensional, since our coordinate “vector” consists of Y = [x, v].
+Let&rsquo;s make a plot of the solution.

 ~~~~ python
 fig, ax = plt.subplots()